 Putting in a chest tube is considered minor surgery, and it may be done while you're awake.
-You may be in the hospital or an outpatient clinic when the tube is inserted.
-You will be lying on your back or sitting up when it is done.
+You may be lying on your back or sitting up when it is done.
 Your doctor will inject medicine to numb the area of your chest where the tube will be put in.
 After your skin is numb, the doctor will make a small cut, called an incision, between two of your ribs.
 The doctor will put the tube through the incision and into the space around your lungs.

 The tube will stay in your chest until all or most of the fluid, blood, or air drains out.
 This usually takes a few days.
 Your doctor may attach the tube to a machine that can help the space around your lungs drain better.

-When the tube is removed, the doctor or nurse will tape a bandage over the incision.
+Before you leave the hospital, the doctor or nurse will tape a bandage over the incision.
 It will take about 3 to 4 weeks for the cut to heal completely.
 It may leave a small scar that will fade with time.

 You may have some pain in your chest from where the tube was.
 For most people, the pain goes away after about 2 weeks.
 If your doctor prescribed pain medicine, take it as prescribed.
 If you aren't taking a prescription pain medicine, ask your doctor if you can take an over-the counter medicine, as needed.

 Your doctor may want you to have a follow-up X-ray to make sure that fluid, blood, or air hasn't built up again in the space around your lungs.